 A spinal fracture happens when the vertebrae become pressed together because of trauma.
 In most situations, the amount of force necessary to break a spinal vertebra is substantial, but in some situations, such as in people who have cancer, or in the elderly, the vertebrae become fragile and spinal fractures can occur with very little force.
 While it most often occurs in the lower back area, it can happen in any area of the spine.

 Multiple compression spinal fractures are a result of fractures affecting more than one vertebra.
 These spinal fractures lead to a forward rounding of a person’s spine, thus making them look shorter or causing kyphosis.
 Elderly people are the main victims of spinal fractures, although the prevalence is very high among women.

 The pain caused by a compression fracture of the spine varies depending on the patient and the location of the spinal fracture.
 Some people complain about experiencing severe pain, while others don’t show any signs of pain at all.
-Severe spinal fractures of the spine can lead to a forward curvature of the spine, a condition known as kyphosis, or dowagers hump.
+Severe spinal fractures of the spine can lead to a forward curvature of the spine, a condition is known as kyphosis or dowagers hump.

 Osteoporosis is the common cause of compression fractures of the spine and it leads to the following types of spinal fractures: